angulardart/site-angulardart/src/angular/guide/template-syntax.md

 that's a programming error that should be caught and fixed.
 Throwing an exception is the right thing to do.

-On the other hand, null values in the property path may be OK from time to time, especially when the data are null now and will arrive eventually.
+On the other hand, null values in the property path might be OK from time to time, especially when the data are null now and will arrive eventually.

 While waiting for data, the view should render without complaint, and